nicholasadamou/set-me-up/README.md

 To customize the setup to your needs `set-me-up` provides two hook points: Before and after sourcing the module script.

 Before hooks enable you to perform special preparations or apply definitions that can influence the module.
-All `smu` base variables are defined to check if an existing deceleration already exists, giving you the possibility to come with own values.
-E.g.: You could override the [to be installed ruby version](.dotfiles/tag-smu/modules/ruby/ruby.sh#L3) by pre defining the appropriate variable or change the `sdkman` installation directory.
+All `smu` base variables are defined to check if an existing declaration already exists, giving you the possibility to come up with your own values (e.g.: You could override the [to be installed ruby version](.dotfiles/tag-smu/modules/ruby/ruby.sh#L3) by pre-defining the appropriate variable or change the `sdkman` installation directory).

 Polishing module setups or using module functionality can be done with after hooks.
-A bit of inspiration: By calling git commands in an after hook file you could replace the git username and email dummies.
-Or install further extensions by using [the `extension_install` function of the php module](.dotfiles/tag-smu/modules/php/php.sh#L21).
+A bit of inspiration: By calling git commands in an after hook file you could replace the git username and email placeholders or install further extensions by using [the `extension_install` function of the php module](.dotfiles/tag-smu/modules/php/php.sh#L21).

 To use hooks provide a `before.sh` or `after.sh` inside the module directory.
-Use rcm tags to provide the hook files.
+Use `rcm` tags to provide the hook files.

 #### Using `rcm`

 Through the power of [rcm tags](http://thoughtbot.github.io/rcm/rcup.1.html) `set-me-up` can favor your version of a file when you provide one.
 This mitigates the need to tinker directly with `set-me-up` source files.

-[Create your own rcm tag](#creating-a-custom-tag) and then duplicate the directory structure and files you would like to adapt. `rcm` will combine all files from the given tags in the order you define.
-As example when you would like to modify the brewfile of the essentials module the path should look like `.dotfiles/tag-my/modules/essentials/brewfile`.
+[Create your own `rcm` tag](#creating-a-custom-tag) and then duplicate the directory structure and files you would like to adapt. `rcm` will combine all files from the given tags in the order you define.
+For example, when you would like to modify the `brewfile` of the essentials module, the path should look like this: `.dotfiles/tag-my/modules/essentials/brewfile`.

 Use the `smu --lsrc` command to show how `rcm` would manage your dotfiles and to verify your setup.

-- You can add new dotfiles and modules to your tag. rcm symlinks all files if finds.
+- You can add new dotfiles and modules to your tag. `rcm` symlinks all files if finds.
 - File contents are not merged between tags, your file simply has a higher precedence and will be used instead.

 ##### Creating a custom tag